Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 \textbf{Proof of Theorem \ref{higher_Brown}.} Let $F \colon \C^{\op} \to \Sn$ be a functor which satisfies (B1)--(B2).
-We need to show that the $\infty$-category $F_{*/}$ admits an initial object.
-Note that $F_{*/}$ is again a locally small $n$-category.
+Then it suffices to show that the $\infty$-category $F_{*/}$ admits an initial object; indeed this property is a necessary and sufficient criterion for the representability of $F$ by Proposition \ref{characterization_adjoint_functor}(2)$\Leftrightarrow$(3).
+Note that $F_{*/}$ is locally small and equivalent to an $n$-category.
 Moreover, $F_{*/}$ admits small products by Corollary \ref{limits_slices_under_objects}.
 It suffices then to show that $F_{*/}$ satisfies the rest of the assumptions of (the dual of) Lemma \ref{criterion_C} (Criterion C).
 The desired result would then follow directly by applying that lemma.

 We show first that $F_{*/}$ admits weak pullbacks of order $(n-2)$ -- this does not follow from Corollary \ref{limits_slices_under_objects} because $F$ does not preserve weak pullbacks of order $(n-1)$ in general!
 To see the existence of these weak pullbacks, consider a diagram in $F_{*/}$ depicted as follows: